Time-periodic behaviour in one- and two-dimensional interacting particle systems: Outlook and open problems

-\section{Acknowledgements}
+One big drawback of the construction in this article and in \cite{jahnel_class_2014} is of course that the rates are only semi-explicit and certainly not finite range.
+To gain a better understanding of the emergence of time-periodic behaviour, one would like to construct an, as simple as possible, non-degenerate interacting particle system that exhibits time-periodic behaviour and there have been some proposals for such systems, see \cite[Chapter 1.8]{swart_course_2022}.
+However, there has been little success in actually verifying the existence of time-periodic orbits.
+This is mostly due to the fact that one lacks a precise description of how these orbits look, in other words, one does not have a clear description of the measures on them.

+\subsection{Acknowledgements}

-The authors would like to thank Aernout van Enter, Christof Külske, and Jan Swart for helpful discussions and comments during the preparation of this manuscript.
+The authors would like to thank the anonymous referee for their insightful feedback that helped to substantially improve this manuscript.
+Additionally, the authors would like to thank Aernout van Enter, Christof Külske, and Jan Swart for helpful discussions and comments during the preparation of this manuscript.
 The authors acknowledge the financial support of the Leibniz Association within the Leibniz Junior Research Group on \textit{Probabilistic Methods for Dynamic Communication Networks} as part of the Leibniz Competition.